Dev22Patel/Event_Hive/README.md

 To dive into EventHive, follow these steps:

-1. Clone the EventHive repository: git clone https://github.com/Dev22Patel/Event_Hive.git
+1. Clone the EventHive repository:-
+ git clone https://github.com/Dev22Patel/Event_Hive.git

-2.Navigate to the EventHive directory: cd EventHive
+2.Navigate to the EventHive directory:- cd EventHive

-3, Create Migrations
+3, Create Migrations:-
 python manage.py migrate

-4. Run the project on localServer python manage.py runserver
+4. Run the project on localServer:- python manage.py runserver

 Let's make your event a success with EventHive